objectionary/news.eolang.org/_posts/2023/09/2023-09-04-memory-as-container-for-real-data.md

 ---
 layout: post
 date: 2023-09-04
-title: "MEMORY as a container for a real data"
+title: "MEMORY as a container for real data"
 author: maxonfjvipon
 ---